Planning a Portugal West Coast road trip and want to skip the crowds?

 End: Porto

-Best for: Coastal views, off-season travel, van life, slow exploration
+Best for: Coastal views, off-season travel, slow exploration

 Dog-friendly?
 Yes, most stops and beaches are pup-approved